 The teachers of our school have prepared for you an interesting selection from Fashion shows that can inspire you to create your own handmade works of art.

-Become a successful fashion designer and open your own fashion brand
+Do you want to become a successful fashion designer and open your own fashion brand?

 Once upon a time, knot weaving was endowed with mystical meaning, and in ancient Rome this type of needlework was even banned due to associations with witchcraft.
 Then the Europeans decided that it was still very beautiful, and began to weave napkins, tablecloths, curtains and clothing.
 Since the 1970s, weaving, in particular macrame, has been associated with hippie culture.

 Chloe’s creative director Gabriela Hearst came up with a great idea for renovating a used bag.
 It can be decorated with long threads or sheathed with knitted elements.
 The designer carried out her experiments on the return to life of old things on the Chloé Edith bag, which was designed by Phoebe Philo while working at the French brand.
 Hearst bought fifty of these bags on Ebay and refurbished them.

 These Chloé flip-flops are made in the style of traditional Japanese zori slippers: they are woven from any old textile, whether it be old bed linen, towels, T-shirts and so on.
 The fabric is torn into thin strips, which become the basis of slippers.

 Brand Magda Butrym uses old-fashioned crochet techniques to create trendy pieces in the spirit of the times – tops, panama hats and T-shirts that accentuate the breasts.

 Jonathan Anderson is a handmade lover, during the quarantine he taught the world how to knit a cardigan like Harry Styles has, and bright knitted bags from the spring-summer collection of his brand inspire to continue needlework.